FrictionNet/cloud-architectures-explained/README.md

 # Cloud Architectures For Game Developers

-> A community-driven introduction to modern cloud architectures
+> An introduction to modern cloud architectures for game developers

 * What is Cloud Computing
   * Cloud Computing